Home/STORIES/Gradina Botanica; a memorable evening in Bucharest

 Getting to know the Botanical Gardens evening duty staff really helped make my short visit a delight.
 There is actually enough to see to spend a whole day in what looked like unkempt flora and lawns.
 Its flora and fauna however are well interpreted both in Romanian and English and as I only had an hour and half I only really got a glimpse of what was available to see.
 I took heaps of photos to provide to my former staff at the Royal Tasmanian Botanical Gardens, as I was sure they would be of interest and in some cases provide them with a smile.

-Contemporary glasshouse Bucharest Botanical Gardens
+Cafe in the Bucharest Botanical Gardens